Basketball: Mahtomedi girls win Breakdown tournament

-The Mahtomedi varsity girls basketball team placed first in a Breakdown Tournament on Thursday at Mayer Lutheran High School.
+The Mahtomedi varsity girls basketball team placed first in a Breakdown Tournament on Thursday, June 30, at Mayer Lutheran High School.
+The Zephyrs beat Mountain-Iron-Buhl 46-44, Elk River 63-24, and Montevideo 52-46.

 “The team chemistry was great,” coach Erica Zizzo said, “and it was nice to see them apply concepts we are working this summer in the games today.
 Lots of positive things by every player.”